Home » Cardiovascular Health » Heart Disease Risk Factors » Elevated CRP

 C-reactive protein (CRP) — is a serum protein produced in response to inflammation, infection or tissue damage.
 It reflects general levels of inflammation in the human body.
 Inflammation, although often confused with swelling, merely is the process of a body responding to an injury or an infection and it is now believed to play a role in the initiation and progression of cardiovascular disease.

 C-reactive protein is produced by the liver and plays an extremely important role of interfering with the complement system – an immunologic defense mechanism.
 The level of CRP in the blood is measured by a special test that is performed when acute inflammation is a risk (such as from an infection after surgery) or suspected based on a patient’s symptoms as CRP increases in severe cases of inflammation.
 This test also helps evaluate conditions such as Lupus and Rheumatoid Arthritis and is often repeated to determine if the treatment is effective.
 CRP levels of less than 1mg per liter of blood are considered to be normal.
-A CRP level of zero is the ideal result.
-Viral infections tend to give a lower CRP level than bacterial infection.
+A CRP level of zero is the ideal result. tend to give a lower CRP level than bacterial infection.

 There are no precautions regarding the C-reactive protein test.
 No advance preparation for the CRP test is needed on the patient’s part.
 It usually takes a few minutes to withdraw a small sample of blood from a patient’s vein.
 The test itself is performed in a laboratory and the results of the CRP test are available in three to five days.